Dragon's Lair (1990 video game): Reception

 The game was panned by critics due to its poor controls, sluggish movement, and immense difficulty level.
 The game was especially criticized for the player dying in one hit from most obstacles (even by touching a door) and enemies, despite the player having a health bar.

 GamePro's Charlie T. Astan were one of the few to give the game a positive score, noting it as having "brilliant graphics" and a "high frustration factor", though Astan speculated that with how the player is defeated in "all sorts of amusing and creative ways", that "you might come to like it."

+Mean Machines was far more negative towards it, giving it a 21% score, with Julian Rignall starting positive by praising the graphics, but then criticizing the rest, calling it an "utterly, utterly tedious" trail-and-error game, before concluding with "This thing is simply the most dire console game yet seen in the MEAN MACHINES offices and should be avoided at all costs.
+Richard "Rich" Leadbetter stated "Progress is almost always rewarded by instant death - getting further into the game is just a case of remembering EXACTLY what to do and when." and ended with "I hated every minute I spent "playing" it."